-This position is ideal for students who are passionate about research-driven community engagement.
-Working as a Program Intern with SFU Public Square provides you with the opportunity to learn more about emerging issues of public concern, to have your work featured on our website, and to support our program by helping prepare for our annual Community Summit, amongst our many other endeavours.
+The Work Study Program is ideal for individuals who are passionate about research-driven community engagement.
+Working as a Program Assistant with SFU Public Square provides you with the opportunity to learn more about emerging issues of public concern, to have your work featured on our website, and to support our program by helping prepare for diverse events, including our annual Community Summit, amongst our many other endeavours.

-We've recruited our work study students for the summer but check back for the upcoming fall semester.
-If you have any questions in the meantime, refer to our Program Coordinator, Kady Wong, at email@example.com.
+If you have any questions about the work-study program or application process, please contact our Program Coordinator, Kady Wong, at email@example.com.
 Simon Fraser University is committed to the principle of employment equity.

 What Will You Learn?

-Our Program Interns play a vital role in the livelihood of SFU Public Square.
-During the term, the project is meant to help students learn invaluable skills pertaining to research, event planning and community engagement in a fast-paced, hands-on environment with a collaborative team.
-This position will play a key role in helping to develop a successful program and pre-planning for the 2019 Community Summit.
+Our Program Assistants play a vital role in the livelihood of SFU Public Square.
+During the term, you will learn invaluable skills pertaining to research, communications, marketing, event-planning, and community engagement in a fast-paced, hands-on environment with a collaborative team.
+Program Assistants will also play a key role in helping to develop a successful program and pre-planning for the annual Community Summit.

 What Will You Be Doing?

 - Producing timely research for SFU Public Square programs including, but not limited to, relevant trends in public policy & concerns, potential stakeholders, and social media & marketing practices for the Community Summit and other activities.
 (60%)

 - Supporting the logistics for SFU Public Square events and activities; including being on site at events (30%)